ha1ron23/bash-script-to-install-nvidia-GPU-drivers/README.md

 > [!IMPORTANT]
 > **1.** You must have **yay** or **paru** installed, as this guide is specifically for Arch and Arch-based distributions.
 >
+> **2.** If you already have the linux-headers for your distribution, use the V1 script!!!
+>
-> **2.** Make sure you have linux-headers (or linux-zen-headers, etc.) installed for your current kernel before running the script.
+> **3.** Make sure you have linux-headers (or linux-zen-headers, etc.) installed for your current kernel before running the script.

 ## Requirements